adhearsion/electric_slide/README.markdown

     end

     ElectricSlide.get_queue(:my_queue).enqueue call

+    # The controller will exit, but the call will remain up
-    # Blocks until call is done talking to the agent
+    # The call will automatically hang up after speaking to an agent

-    say "Goodbye"
+    call.auto_hangup = false
   end
 end
 ```